Potentially Perfect Rolls

 3 cup flour

 The rolls should rise to dramatic size.
-This is a one rise recipe, so keep an eye on them to prevent over-proofing.
+This recipe only has the rolls rising one time, so keep an eye on them to prevent over-proofing.

 The perfect rolls should be golden brown, fluffy with relatively large holes inside, no gooey spots but still tender.